gordenbrown51/oh-my-posh2/README.md

 ## About

-A theme engine for Powershell in ConEmu and Windows Terminal inspired by the work done by Chris Benti on [PS-Config][chrisbenti-psconfig] and [Oh-My-ZSH][oh-my-zsh] on OSX and Linux (hence the name).
+A theme engine for Powershell inspired by the work done by Chris Benti on [PS-Config][chrisbenti-psconfig] and [Oh-My-ZSH][oh-my-zsh] on OSX and Linux (hence the name).

 More information about why I made this can be found on my [blog].